 Course that explores the role of literature, film and other artistic forms of expression in American civil rights and social justice movements.
 Fulfills a general education perspectives requirement.
-Fulfills the Ideas & Innovations: U.S. requirement of the Foundations and Perspectives general education curriculum.
-Prerequisites: FYS 111, GE 112, ENG 111, 112, and junior or senior standing.
-Spring, odd-numbered years.
+In this culminating and collaborative general education experience, students will work in a professional manner with students from other disciplines to create a cross-disciplinary solution to a problem specific to the course content.
+Fulfills the Ideas & Innovations CAPS: U.S. requirement of the Foundations and Perspectives general education curriculum.
+Prerequisites: FYS 111, FYS 112, ENG 111, 112, and junior or senior standing.
+Fall, even-numbered years.